Huntrot/Group7_Workshop/content/5-Workshop/6-Cleanup/_index.md

 3. After deleting the NAT gateway and Elastic IP, go to **Your VPCs**, select the created VPC → **Actions** → **Delete VPC**.
 4. Go to **EC2**, select **Instances**, choose the created EC2 instance → **Instance state** → **Terminate instance**.
 ---
+### 13. Delete Cloudfront
+1. Go to **CloudFront**, select the created distribution → **Actions** → **Disable**.
+Wait until the status changes to Disabled.
+2. Select the checkbox for the disabled distribution again.
+3. Choose Delete and confirm the deletion.
+The distribution cannot be recovered once deleted.
 ### Final Verification

 After completing the steps above, verify the following services to ensure no resources remain: